Home

 3. Tap your phone to pay at the point-of-sale device

 To complete your transaction, you’ll simply hold your phone near the merchant’s point-of-sale device or credit card terminal.
-Ideally, you can make a payment with no contact, though in some cases, you might need to physically “tap” the machine to pay for your purchase.
+Ideally, you can make an e-wallet payment with no contact, though in some cases, you might need to physically “tap” the machine to pay for your purchase.

 Make business payments more efficient with BILL